Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Related Work

 \textbf{Editing with pretrained GANs (StyleGAN inversion-based models).} Facial attribute editing is also shown to be possible with pretrained GANs.
-State-of-the-art GAN models organize their latent space with interpretable directions \cite{karras2019style,karras2020analyzing,yu2021dual} such that moving along the direction only changes one attribute of the image.
-These directions are explored in supervised \cite{shen2020interpreting}, and unsupervised ways \cite{voynov2020unsupervised,harkonen2020ganspace,shen2021closed,wu2021stylespace}, and many directions are found for face editing, e.g. directions that change the smile, pose, age attributes are found, to name a few.
-To edit a facial attribute of an input image, one needs to project the image to a latent code in GANs' latent space \cite{abdal2019image2stylegan} such that the generator reconstructs the input image from the latent code.
+State-of-the-art GAN models organize their latent space with interpretable directions \cite{karras2019style,karras2020analyzing,yu2021dual,yildirim2023diverse} such that moving along the direction only changes one attribute of the image\cite{shen2020interpreting, voynov2020unsupervised,harkonen2020ganspace,shen2021closed}, and many directions are found for face editing, e.g. directions that change the smile, pose, age attributes are found, to name a few.
+To edit a facial attribute of an input image, one needs to project the image to a latent code in GANs' latent space such that the generator reconstructs the input image from the latent code \cite{abdal2019image2stylegan, abdal2020image2stylegan++}.
 There have been various architectures \cite{alaluf2022hyperstyle, wang2022high} and objectives proposed to project an image to GAN's embedding.
 However, they suffer from reconstruction-editability trade-off \cite{tov2021designing}.
 That is if the image is faithfully reconstructed, it may not lie in the true distribution of GANs latent space, and therefore, the directions do not work as expected, which prevents editing the image.
 On the other hand, if the projection is close to the true distribution, then the reconstruction is poor.
 We also show this behavior in the Results section \ref{sec:results} when comparing our method with state-of-the-art editing with pretrained GANs methods.

-Even though these methods are not as successful as the image translation methods, it is still quite remarkable when the generative network is only taught to synthesize realistic images, it organizes the use of latent space such that linear shifts on them change a specific attribute.
-Inspired by these findings, our image-to-image translation framework is designed similarly such that a linear shift in the encoded features is expected to change a single attribute of an image.
-Unlike previous works, our framework is trained end-to-end for translation task, allowing reference-guided attribute manipulation via projection, and does not suffer from reconstruction-editability trade-off.
+On the other hand, we are inspired by the natural organization of well-trained GANs and our image-to-image translation framework is designed similarly with disentangled latent space manipulations.